On behalf of every parent ever - we want summer 2020 to be a good one!

-If a rule is not followed, and there is no consequence, or the natural consequence is so small, then why have the rule at all?
+If a rule is not followed, and there is no consequence, or the consequence is so small and meaningless, then why have the rule at all?

 Maybe it's for 2 weeks.
 Maybe it's 30 days.
 Maybe it's over your week-long family summer vacation.

-We at Parenting Modern Teens teach about Win/Wins in all of our parenting classes and in our coaching sessions.
+We at Parenting Modern Teens teach about the power of creating Win/Wins in all of our parenting classes and in our private coaching sessions.

-Win/Wins should be the foundation of every parent/teen relationship.
+Win/Wins should be a foundation of every parent/teen relationship.